Utah Administrative Code

 (1) The facility shall develop and implement written policies and procedures for storage and processing of clean and soiled linen.

 (2) Clean linen shall be stored, handled and transported to prevent contamination.
-Linens shall be maintained in good repair and shall not be threadbare.
+Linens shall be maintained in good repair.

 (3) Soiled linen shall be handled, transported, stored and processed in a manner to prevent both leakage and the spread of infection.